hanjoes/talker/README.md

 # talker

-Utility package implements the "mouth" of those programs can talk back to people.
+This is a package serves as the mouth of those programs that can talk back to user.